Tadeusz Kościuszko: Kościuszko Uprising

 Learning that the Russian garrison had departed Kraków, Kościuszko entered the city on the night of 23 March 1794.
 The next morning, in the Main Square, he announced an uprising.
 Kościuszko received the title of Naczelnik (commander-in-chief) of Polish–Lithuanian forces fighting against the Russian occupation.

 Kościuszko gathered an army of some 6,000, including 4,000 regular soldiers and 2,000 recruits, and marched on Warsaw.
 The Russians succeeded in organizing an army to oppose him more quickly than he had expected.
 Still, he scored a victory at Racławice on 4 April 1794, where he turned the tide by personally leading an infantry charge of peasant volunteers (kosynierzy, scythemen).
 Nonetheless, this Russian defeat was not strategically significant, and the Russian forces quickly forced Kościuszko to retreat toward Kraków.
 Near Połaniec he received reinforcements and met with other Uprising leaders (Kołłątaj, Potocki); at Połaniec he issued a major political declaration of the Uprising, the Proclamation of Połaniec.
 The declaration stated that serfs were entitled to civil rights and reduced their work obligations (corvée).
 Meanwhile, the Russians set a bounty for Kościuszko's capture, "dead or alive".

 By June, the Prussians had begun actively aiding the Russians, and on 6 June 1794, Kościuszko fought a defensive battle against a Prussian–Russian force at Szczekociny.
 From late June, for several weeks, he defended Warsaw, controlled by the insurgents.
 On 28 June, a mob of insurgents in Warsaw captured and hanged Bishop Ignacy Massalski and six others.
-Kościuszko issued a public reproach, writing, "What happened in Warsaw yesterday filled my heart with bitterness and sorrow", and urging, successfully, that rule of law be followed.
+Kościuszko issued a public reproach, writing, "What happened in Warsaw yesterday filled my heart with bitterness and sorrow", urging, successfully for no more lynchings in the area.

 By the morning of 6 September, the Prussian forces having been withdrawn to suppress an uprising underway in Greater Poland, the siege of Warsaw was lifted.
 On 10 October, during a sortie against a new Russian attack, Kościuszko was wounded and captured at Maciejowice.
 He was imprisoned by the Russians at Saint Petersburg in the Peter and Paul Fortress.
-Soon afterwards, the uprising ended with the Battle of Praga, where according to a contemporary Russian witness, the Russian troops massacred 20,000 Warsaw residents.
+Soon afterwards, the uprising ended with the Battle of Praga, where, according to a contemporary Russian witness, the Russian troops massacred 20,000 Warsaw residents.
 The subsequent Third Partition of Poland ended the existence of a sovereign Polish and Lithuanian state for the next 123 years.